Asthma in adults

 - Omalizumab (Xolair) for patients where allergies play a large role in their asthma

-- Mepolizumab (Nucala) or Benralizumab (Fasenra) for patients with high levels of eosinophils
+- Mepolizumab (Nucala),benralizumab (Fasenra), or dupilumab (Dupixent) for patients with high levels of eosinophils

 - Tiotropium (Spiriva)